-Three research projects, selected by a volunteer evaluation committee of representatives from academic and non-academic institutions, will receive investments under the Whale Science for Tomorrow initiative.
-These projects will encompass a range of activities:
+Three research projects were selected by a volunteer evaluation committee of representatives from academic and non-academic institutions.
+They will encompass a range of activities:

 The new partnerships and scientific results produced by these research initiatives will strengthen decision-making, resource management and conservation strategies to support the recovery of these whales in Canadian waters.Back to news